How DFM Can Cut Product Costs and Increase Quality

 At AMS, we follow a production part approval process (PPAP) which is common in the automotive industry.
 This provides a clear understanding for ourselves and our customers on tolerances during the manufacturing process.
 High tolerance production is not good, as it results in lower yield and higher costs.

-This is a process that is performed during the design process, but also during the tooling and prototype phases.
-Designers and engineers should work together to ease tolerances where possible to increase the manufacturing yield and lower costs.
-This can also result in higher quality by reducing the number of potential defects.
+This is a design phase process, but also present during the tooling and prototype phases.
+Therefore, designers and engineers must work together to ease tolerances.
+This results in increasing manufacturing yields and lower costs.
+Additionally, quality increases because of a reduction in potential defects.

 How Much Could You Save?